alleyinteractive/hubot-code-review/docs/HUBOT_GITHUB_TOKEN.md

-Configure `HUBOT_GITHUB_TOKEN` for hubot-code-review
+`HUBOT_GITHUB_TOKEN` for hubot-code-review
 ===================

-Adding a `HUBOT_GITHUB_TOKEN` environmental variable to hubot-code-review allows Hubot to query the GitHub to identify file types when reporting the PR back to the room.
+Adding a `HUBOT_GITHUB_TOKEN` environmental variable to hubot-code-review allows Hubot to query GitHub for file type information when reporting the PR back to the room.

 ![](/docs/images/remind-pr.png)